1916 Auckland Rugby League season: Round 8

-On July 15 the Observer newspaper published a collage of photographs from the July 8 games at Victoria Park.
+On 15 July the Observer newspaper published a collage of photographs from the 8 July games at Victoria Park.
 The images were of the following subjects: (1) Jack Paul, the North Shore captain; (2) James (Jimmy) Carlaw (who Carlaw Park was later named after), speaking to Dick Benson, the Auckland Rugby League secretary; (3) Jim Rukutai, the captain of City; (4) Ronald MacDonald (former New Zealand international); (5) Scrum action from the City v North Shore match; (6) Auckland Rugby League secretary; (7) A spectator; (8) James Carlaw, (9) A spectator; (10) secretary Dick Benson; (11) Caretaker of the park and constable for Freemans Bay; (12) Jack Endean.
+The match at Otahuhu saw the home side take the field with just 11 players and even the referee failed to make an appearance.
+Eventually the teams agreed to play two 30 minute halves with Newton ultimately winning 8-4.
+George Seagar was playing for the North Shore after returning from the war for medical reasons and had to come out of the forward pack to replace Colson at five eighth who was carried from the field with an injury during the second half.
+Otahuhu despite playing at home were two men short for their match with Newton and went down 8 points to 4.

 Round 9

-Otahuhu despite playing at home were two men short for their match with Newton and went down 8 points to 4.
+In the Ponsonby v Newton match Arthur Pooley (Ponsonby) was ordered off for striking an opponent.
+Despite this Ponsonby still won 11 to 5.
+It was later reported that he was going to assist a team mate who was being assailed by two Newton players and he was let off with a caution.
+Alfred Jackson came out of retirement to play halfback for North Shore in their 9-4 win over Grafton.
+He was said to have "played well while his condition lasted" which may have had something to do with his nickname which the Observer newspaper gave as "Fatty Jackson".